Pterocarya: Uses

 Wingnuts are very attractive, large and fast-growing trees, occasionally planted in parks and large gardens.
 The most common in general cultivation outside Asia is P. fraxinifolia, but the most attractive is probably P. rhoifolia.
-The hybrid P. × rehderiana, a cross between P. fraxinifolia and P. stenoptera, is even faster-growing and has occasionally been planted for timber production.
+The hybrid P. × rehderiana, between P. fraxinifolia and P. stenoptera, is even faster-growing and has occasionally been planted for timber production.
 The wood is of good quality, similar to walnut, though not quite so dense and strong.